Medtronic Class Action Lead Recall Lawyer

 What kind of company is Medtronic?

 Medtronic is a Fortune 500 company based in Minnesota that makes drugs and medical devices for heart conditions, brain disorders like Parkinson's, chronic pain, insulin pumps, and a whole host of other aliments.
 There is no question that Medtronic has provided products and services that have been of great help to a large number of people worldwide.
 Economically, Medtronic has been very successful.
 Although its stock price fell with news of the defibrillator lead recall, Medtronic's annual sales have more than doubled and its profits have almost tripled since 2001.
 As discussed below, it may well be this success led to its undoing in the Medtronic lead recall which is sure to cost Medtronic a fortune in loss of market share, lawsuit verdicts and settlements, and consumer and physician goodwill.
+[2013 Update: to be honest, I'm really not sure any of this came to pass.
+They just keep plugging along and making their money and the world looks past the bad corporate behavior.]

 What is the problem with the Medtronic leads?